-Overview of CTE-LDT
+Overview of LDT

-After enabling GuardPoints, CTE-LDT performs initial encryption or rekeying in the background, unnoticed by users.
+After enabling GuardPoints, LDT performs initial encryption or rekeying in the background, unnoticed by users.
 The data stays live and available.
 This accelerates CTE deployments and eliminates the need to block application and user access to data during encryption or rekey operations, which can seriously inconvenience users and affect operational efficiency.

 Warning